 The outcome was never in doubt as Federer dominated with six aces and four service breaks, winning an impressive 21 of 23 first-serve points in the demolition.

-The 20-time Grand Slam champion takes on German Philipp Kohlschreiber, against whom he stands 12-0 in career meetings.
+The 20-time Grand Slam champion on Thursday takes on German Philipp Kohlschreiber, against whom he stands 12-0 in career meetings.

 "You always prefer to play the guy whose game you know," Federer said.